mieiuminho/share-your-media/README.md

 ## :rocket: Getting Started

 This project uses a MySQL database for data persistence.
 You should have MySQL up and running.
-For setting up a successful connection the environment variables must be set.
+For setting up a successful connection, the environment variables must be set.
+To obtain the songs you have got to have a running server instance.

 ```bash
 cp .env.sample .env